Volterra Equations Driven by Rough Signals: Introduction and main results

 \section{Introduction and main results}

 Consider a Volterra equation of the second kind written as

 where $f$ is some initial condition, $b$ and $\sigma$ are sufficiently smooth functions, $k_{1}$ and $k_{2}$ are possibly singular kernels, and $x$ is an irregular signal (typically a (fractional) Brownian motion).
 Integral equations on this form have several applications to physics, biology or even finance.
 For example in physics, such equations are used to model viscoelastic materials \cite{DietFred}, or in biology these equations may be used to model the spread of epidemics \cite{Crom}.
-Volterra equations also play a crucial role in renewal theory \cite{Fell}, with several applications.
+Volterra equations also play a crucial role in renewal theory \cite{Fell}, and is frequently used in stochastic volatility modelling where the driving noise is typically frequently chosen to be a rough fractional Brownian motion \cite{BFGMS19,ER19}.

 From a mathematical point of view, Volterra equations have been studied for a long time.
 At a heuristic level, in order to obtain existence and uniqueness of \eqref{eq:motiv: Volterra equations} one is typically confronted with the regularity assumption of $b$ and $\sigma$, and the regularity of the initial data $f$ as well as the driving noise $x$.
-Additionally one needs some type of regularity on the kernel $k$.
+Additionally one needs some type of regularity on the kernels $k_1$ and $k_2$.
 Although the conditions on $b,\sigma$ and $f$ ensuring existence and uniqueness in \eqref{eq:motiv: Volterra equations} are generally similar to the case of classical ODEs, the assumption on the noise $x$ and the kernels $k_1$ and $k_2$ are more challenging objects to analyse in this context.
 Typically, one searches for the most general conditions on $k_1,k_2$ and $x$ in order to still obtain existence and uniqueness for equation \eqref{eq:motiv: Volterra equations}.

 The introduction of irregular controls in terms of a random or irregular path $x$, as illustrated in the second integral term in \eqref{eq:motiv: Volterra equations}, has been investigated in stochastic analysis for decades.
 Most of the early analysis in this field has been done under the assumption that $x$ is a semi-martingale (see e.g. \cite{BergMiz,Pr}), and high regularity of $k_2$ (i.e. non-singular cases).
 During the 1990's these equations received much attention from the perspective of white noise theory, see for example \cite{OksZha} for the case of linear equations with non-singular kernels $k_2$, and \cite{CoGeLeSo} for the case of linear equations with singular $k_2$. \\